pulumi/pulumi/developer-docs/providers/implementers-guide.md

-which it is associated are _also_ replaced, replacement semantics should be reserved for changes to configuration properties that are guaranteed to make old resources unmanagable (e.g. a change to an AWS access key should not require replacement, as the set of resources accesible via an access key is easily knowable).
+which it is associated are _also_ replaced, replacement semantics should be reserved for changes to configuration properties that are guaranteed to make old resources unmanagable (e.g. a change to an AWS access key should not require replacement, as the set of resources accessible via an access key is easily knowable).

 #### Configure